semplice/releasenotes/numb/7-preview.md

   There are plans to expand this feature to GTK+2 applications.
   vera-color Openbox support has been implemented in vera-plugin-openbox version [0.29-2](https://github.com/vera-desktop/vera-plugin-openbox/compare/debian/0.28-1...debian/0.29-2)
   vera-color GTK+2 support has been implemented in vera-plugin-desktop version [0.31](https://github.com/vera-desktop/vera-plugin-desktop/commit/0dbc6a2fd2de3eead8f087985a861f06f0865b08).
 * Translation support for vera is missing
+  This has been implemented.
+Check [Transifex](https://www.transifex.com/organization/semplice/dashboard) to help with translations.
 * You must enable the MPRIS2 pragha plugin to get the music player controls in the menu.
   Open Pragha Music Player, then Tools -> Preferences -> Plugins, then